-- Providing supplement to the body in the form of external thyroid hormone (thyroxine).
+- Providing supplements to the body in the form of external thyroid hormone (thyroxine).

 - Strategic treatment protocol by providing medicines that stimulate the thyroid gland to secrete adequate thyroid hormones naturally.

 As per the conventional method, the supplement of thyroid hormone is given to the patient externally in the form of thyroxine.
-In this mode of the treatment, the body gets used to external hormone and stops producing its very own hormone in the required quantity.
+In this mode of treatment, the body gets used to external hormones and stops producing its very own hormone in the required quantity.